Kat Von D: “My Idea Of Beauty Is A Lot Different Than Most People’s”

 I don’t know, people ask me all the time.
 I think that inspiration is all around you. … I think that if we spend a little less time on our cell phones and really look outside, you’ll find inspiration super easily.

-“I do dream about changing the world and I’m using whatever power I’ve got to do that in a positive way.”– Kat Von D
+“I do dream about changing the world and I’m using whatever power I’ve got to do that in a positive way.”

-You’re a big influencer nowadays.
-You’re an artist.
-You’re a feminist, you stand for animal rights.
-If you could change the world, one thing about the world, what would it be?
+You’re an influencer, feminist, animal rights activist and a mother.
+If you could change one thing about the world, what would it be?

 I don’t believe in daydreaming about what heritage and legacy would be.
 I do dream about changing the world and I’m using whatever power I’ve got to do that in a positive way.
 If I could give one gift to the world it would be veganism.
 I think people confuse vegans with those crazy animal people, like – Oh! we love cute bunnies and we don’t want to hurt them but truly animal aberration is human aberration.
 When you look at our environment, there is absolutely no doubt there is something called climate change and when you look at what is contributing to that animal agriculture is really high up there and we should be equally as concerned.
 So it’s not just about the animals.
 It’s about how it affects the environment, our health and cruelty aspect as well.
 I think that would be my gift.
 And as a feminist when you look at an industry like the dairy industry which exploits and rapes female cows in order to feed humans milk I don’t believe that you can be a feminist and consume dairy products and contribute to that. … Do everything with love whether it’s to animals or human beings.

-“Do everything with love whether it’s to animals or human beings.”– Kat Von D
+“Do everything with love whether it’s to animals or human beings.”

 Could you explain a difference between cruelty free and vegan?